 “The connection cannot be established.
 The error code is 8224”

-This error means that you should check that the server, domain, or forest name being used is correct and that network connectivity exists between the computer you are using and the resource to which you are trying to connect.
+Check that the server, domain, or forest name being used is correct and that network connectivity exists to the domain controller.

 “SSPI "bind with supplied creds" returned 'Invalid Credentials' or Simple bind returned 'Invalid Credentials'”